 However, what does this new solution bring to the table?
 Why does prisoner #1 have a survival rate greater than 50% with this model?
 We can at least agree that this solution is as valid as the original one, since it saves all other 9 prisoners.
 What about prisoner #1?
 Are his chances really better now?

 Well, as discussed earlier, it seems to us that things in nature tend to be balanced and in general in an equilibrium, and therefore a rather balanced distribution of the hats seems more plausible.
 Thus, if prisoner #1 says the non-predominant colour, his chances of getting it right should be slightly higher.
 But is a balanced distribution of the hats really more probable?
-Well not necessarily, especially because we are operating at a theoretical level, but in practice, in nature things seem to tend to be that way.
-When we look at the human sex ratio in the world, we see that we are 50% males and 50% females.
+Well, not necessarily, especially because we are operating at a theoretical level, but in practice, in nature things seem to tend to be that way.
+When we look at the human sex ratio in the world, we see that we are almost exactly 50% males and 50% females.
 Like most other species on Earth.
 If you flip a coin 100 times you won’t probably get 50 times side A and 50 times side B. However, it is much more likely to get, let’s say, 55-45 than 95-5.
 Even something closer to 80-20 would be pretty rare, but reasonable.
 But 95-5?
 How low are the chances?
 Any statistician around?
 What about 99-1?
 Even the total amount of energy on the universe balances itself out and the result seems to be zero.
-If you ever plan on having a baby your chances will be 50% for a boy and 50% for a girl.
 If we accept the balanced nature of the universe, the tendency to equilibrium and the natural way in which entropy seems to avoid extremes and polarities, then it will make more sense to think that it is just slightly more probable to encounter a balanced scenario with some black hats and some white hats, rather than a polar scenario with all hats being black/white.

 If we can accept that polarities are less likely than more balanced scenarios, then perhaps we can agree that it is slightly more probable being lined up in a scenario where the colours are balanced.
 In other words, it seems more likely there will be 6 black hats vs. 4 white hats rather than this scenario being 9-1 or 10-0.
 If we can accept that it is (even if very slightly) more probable to be placed in a scenario where the number of colours is balanced rather than polar, then prisoner #1 has more chances of guessing his hat colour by saying the non-predominant colour.
 In all certainty we won’t increase his chances by much, but bottom line is, since this is all theoretical, it doesn’t really matter how much we increase his survival rate, as long as we do increase it.